-A Potentially Hazardous Food (PHF) is a food that requires time-temperature control to keep the food safe for human consumption.
-A PHF contains moisture (water activity > 0.85), protein and a pH between 4.6 and 7.5.
-OR are foods that require time-temperature control to keep them safe for human consumption.
-In general, foods with a water activity greater than 0.85, contain protein and/or are slightly acidic (a pH between 4.6 and 7.5)
+A Potentially Hazardous Food (PHF) is a food that requires time/temperature control to keep the food safe for human consumption, or have water activity > 0.85, protein and a pH between 4.6 and 7.5.

-A Potentially Hazardous Condiment is a spice or sauce that is added to food, typically, after cooking, to impart a specific flavor or complement a dish.
+A Potentially Hazardous Condiment is a spice or sauce that is added to food, typically, after cooking.
 This product will be acidified with a pH of 4.6 or below and water activity above 0.85.
-This product must have process authority, and a WVDA Certificate of Label Review.
+This product must have Process Authority, and a WVDA Certificate of Label Review.
 This product may require time and/or temperature control.
 Examples may include mustard, ketchup, horseradish, etc.

-A Sprouted Seed refers to germinated seeds that are water grown with the stem and seeds to be consumed.
+A Sprouted Seed refers to germinated seeds that are water grown with the stem and seeds and intended to be consumed.